thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/microcontrollers/thingsboard-arduino-library-install-block.md

 {% if wifininaInstallationRequired == "true" %}

-Also, for boards, based on RP2040 chip we should install the "WiFiNINA" and Ticker libraries.
+Also, for boards, based on RP2040 chip we should install the "WiFiNINA" library.

 {% assign wifininaInstallation='
     ===
         image: /images/devices-library/basic/arduino-ide/install-wifinina.png,
-        title: Put into library search field "WiFiNINA" and install the library - "WiFiNINA by Arduino"
+        title: Put into library search field "WiFiNINA" and install the library - "WiFiNINA by Arduino" '%}
-    ===
-        image: /images/devices-library/basic/arduino-ide/install-ticker.png,
-        title: Put into library search field "**Ticker**" and install the library - "Ticker *by Stefan Staub*" '%}

 {% include images-gallery.liquid showListImageTitles="true" imageCollection=wifininaInstallation %}